capensis/canopsis/sources/webcore/src/canopsis-next/tests/e2e/README.md

 Tests writing convention
 ========================
 If we need set the order of tests running we can put number prefixes for tests files.
-But it will be better if we will write tests isolated (So that the tests do not depend on each other).
+It will be better if we will write tests isolated (So that the tests do not depend on each other).

+Also, sometimes specific tests can't run in parallel mode (Example: if our tests has conflicts by the same backend).
+We must put `.consistently` suffix for those tests.
+Example: `groups-top-bar.consistently.js`.

+The tests will not run in parallel mode.

 Planned tests
 =============